Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Introduction

 One context in which fiber functors for fusion 1-categories naturally arise is the study of Tambara-Yamagami 1-categories.
 Namely, recall that Tambara-Yamagami 1-categories are $\mathbb{Z}/2$-graded fusion 1-categories $\mathcal{C} = \mathcal{C}_+\oplus \mathcal{C}_-$ such that $\mathcal{C}_+$ is group-like, also called pointed, and $\mathcal{C}_-=\mathbf{Vect}$.
 Then, $\mathcal{C}_-$ provides a fiber functor for $\mathcal{C}_+$.
-Moreover, $\mathcal{C}_-$ implements a Morita autoequivalence, a.k.a\ a self-duality, of $\mathcal{C}_+$.
+Moreover, $\mathcal{C}_-$ implements a Morita autoequivalence, i.e.\ a self-duality, of $\mathcal{C}_+$.
 This observation was used in \cite{ENO2} to recover the classification of Tambara-Yamagami 1-categories obtained in \cite{TY} using homotopy-theoretic methods.
 On the other hand, the original approach in \cite{TY} proceeds instead by direct computations.
-Let us also point out that Tambara-Yamagami 1-categories are not always group-theoretical, and that the question of the existence of fiber functors for Tambara-Yamagami 1-categories was considered in \cite{Tam}.
+We also wish to point out that Tambara-Yamagami 1-categories are not always group-theoretical, and that the question of the existence of fiber functors for Tambara-Yamagami 1-categories was considered in \cite{Tam}.

 Tambara-Yamagami 1-categories have also appeared in Physics as they provide the mathematical framework to describe the algebra of extended operators of $(1+1)$-dimensional theories that are self-dual and admit a \textit{duality defect} \cite{JSW19,LS}.
 The most famous example of such a theory is the Ising model at critial temperature \cite{FFRS,FFRS09}.
 The switching of correlators of spins with the correlators of disorder, or twist, operators at the critical temperature yields a Morita autoequivalence.
-More precisely, gauging on half of a $(1+1)$-dimensional spacetime the 0-form $\Z/2$ symmetry leads to the Kramers-Wanier duality defect \cite{CCHLS}.
-This procedures provides a boundary for the theory and imposing Dirichlet conditions makes the defect topological, which therefore gives the desired self-duality.
-Many other applications of duality defects have been studied in physics such as in \cite{Thorngren:2019iar,Burbano:2021loy,CLSWY:2018iay,LS,Choi,KOZ21,KOZ22}.
+More precisely, gauging the 0-form $\Z/2$ symmetry on half of a $(1+1)$-dimensional spacetime leads to the Kramers-Wanier duality defect \cite{CCHLS}.
+This procedure provides a boundary for the theory and imposing Dirichlet conditions makes the defect topological, which therefore gives the desired self-duality.
+Many other applications of duality defects have been studied in Physics such as in \cite{Thorngren:2019iar,Burbano:2021loy,CLSWY:2018iay,LS,Choi,KOZ21,KOZ22}.